HubbleCommand/HubbleCommand.github.io/_projects/vsc-ext-run.md

 categories  : ["Godot", "Extensions"]
 programming-languages: ["Javascript", "TypeScript"]
 start-date  : 2024-01-13
+last_modified_at: 2024-01-17
 ---

+> I recently discovered that making some changes to Visual Studio Code's `launch.json` allows me to start the engine executible and launch my test project.
+I was originally having issues with SCons not doing incremental builds, which kick-started the development of this extension, but it's fixed now.
+Additionally, all the features I wanted have been implemented.
+Hence, development of this extension will most likely not continue.

 While working on Godot, I was annoyed by something.
 I was using VSCode to edit and build the engine, however I had to keep a separate File Explorer open to the `bin` folder to launch my builds of Godot.
 I already have a lot of windows open, and I try to keep them to a minimum.
 The window itself is also not the same size (unless I pout it to fullscreen, which I don't like to do with Explorer windows), so when I'm alt-tab'ing between windows they don't align nicely in a grid.
 I know, OCD, but that's the way it is for me.